Using LEAPS Instead of Stock to Generate Huge Returns

 The Temptations and Dangers of Using LEAPS

-The biggest temptation when utilizing LEAPS is to turn an otherwise shrewd investment move into an outright gamble by selecting options that have unfavorable pricing or would take a near miracle to hit strike.
+The biggest temptation when utilizing LEAPS is to turn an otherwise good investment opportunity into a high-risk gamble by selecting options that have unfavorable pricing or would take a near miracle to hit strike.
 You may also be tempted to take on more time risk by choosing less expensive, shorter-duration options that are no longer considered LEAPS.
-The temptation is fueled by the few, extraordinarily rare instances where the speculator made an absolute mint.
-Witness the Wells Fargo June 2009 $20 calls.
-Had you put $10,000 in them back during the March meltdown, you would have generated an unbelievable return, bringing your position to a market value of more than $1,300,000 in only a few weeks as Wells stock skyrocketed from less than $9 per share to more than $28 a few days ago.
+The temptation gains fuel from the few, extraordinarily rare instances where a speculator has made an absolute mint.

-The lesson should be obvious: Using LEAPS is not appropriate for most investors.
-They should only be used with great caution and by those who enjoy the game, have plenty of excess cash to spare, are willing to lose every penny they put into play, and have a complete portfolio that won’t miss a beat by the losses generated in such an aggressive strategy.
+Using LEAPS doesn't make sense for most investors.
+They should only be used with great caution and by those who enjoy strategic trading, have plenty of excess cash to spare, can afford to lose every penny they put into the market, and have a complete portfolio that won’t miss a beat by the losses generated in such an aggressive strategy.